Herbal medicinal products (Annex 7)

 - highly active compounds including Schedule 8 medicines

-- ingredients for use in listed medicines that may be adulterated with medicinal substances included in schedules 3, 4 and 8 of the Poisons Standard, e.g. steroids, diuretics, stimulants or medicines used in the treatment of erectile dysfunction
+- ingredients that may be adulterated with medicinal substances included in schedules 3, 4 and 8 of the Poisons Standard, e.g. steroids, diuretics, stimulants or medicines used in the treatment of erectile dysfunction

 - herbal materials that are difficult to distinguish microscopically, e.g. milled or powdered materials and plant parts that have very similar microscopic appearance

 - materials from new sources especially in circumstances where the reputation of reliability of the supplier is not known

 - large offers of herbal materials that are generally only available in limited quantities